 Water resistance: 50 meters

-Strap: Two tone stainless steel bracelet with gold colour PVD coated central link / Grey leather strap with off-white stiches / stainless steel bracelet
+Strap: Two-tone stainless steel bracelet with gold color PVD coated central link / Grey leather strap with off-white stitches / stainless steel bracelet